l-manoj/core-webapis/docs/Kubernetes.md

 ## Overview
 - Born out of Google
 - Open sourced to CNSF in 2014
-- Version 1 release in 2015
+- Version 1 released in 2015
 - Written in GoLang
 - Github: https://github.com/kubernetes/kubernetes